 I’ve spent a lot on clothing my three girls.
 However, of late I’ve been looking to cut costs and find cheap childrens’ clothes that still look good.

-All of the dresses I’d been buying until recently were fairly pricey from places such as Boden, Petit Bateau and, luckily due to my husband travelling to the States, Ralph Lauren (much, much cheaper than in the UK).
+All of the dresses I’d been buying until recently were fairly pricey from places such as Boden, Petit Bateau .
+My husband often travels to the States, so we occasionally get Ralph Lauren clothes (much, much cheaper than in the UK).
 John Lewis is also another port of call.
-It tends to be cheaper than the aforementioned but can still be quite pricey, although they have a childrenswear clearance on at the moment.
+It tends to be cheaper than the aforementioned but can still be quite pricey.
 They’re all lovely clothes but not necessarily the clobber I want them to do painting in at pre-school or wear to messy play.

 I also have this thing where I like to buy each child the same number of clothes each – although I’ve started to sneakily buy my eldest the same thing in two colours so that she can eventually pass them down to her sisters.
 Times three gets pretty expensive and there never seem to be enough dresses for every day use.
 Hence the need to find cheap childrens’ clothes to go alongside the expensive stuff.